 Many private or independent schools we work with have suffered very few cancellations due to economic factors, however there are quite a few that are helping families maintain their enrolment.
 Across Australia a number of families have done a stocktake of their lifestyle and finances – and likely will again at some point.

-Now is a good time to do this.
 Four areas to start with are as follows:

 1. MARKETING AUDIT